- What is a VEVRAA focused review?

 If a contractor is in the middle of a VEVRAA focused review, can it also be scheduled for other types of reviews?

 No. While a focused review is pending at an establishment, the establishment will be exempt from the scheduling of additional compliance evaluations.
-However, if OFCCP receives a complaint a VEVRAA focused review alleging violations under any of the three laws OFCCP administers, OFCCP will investigate the complaint accordingly.
+However, if OFCCP receives a complaint during the course of a VEVRAA focused review alleging violations under any of the three laws OFCCP administers, OFCCP will investigate the complaint accordingly.

 Upon being scheduled for a VEVRAA focused review who do I need to talk to or email for compliance assistance, outreach, and education?

 Contractors are encouraged to take advantage of OFCCP’s technical assistance materials available in the Contractors Tab at the top of OFCCP’s website.
 The contractor can also contact the OFCCP regional or district office that sent the scheduling letter for any other questions about the compliance evaluation process or if they require individualized compliance assistance.
 OFCCP’s district office staff will contact the contractor to offer technical assistance before or immediately after sending the scheduling letter.
-Contractors can also seek assistance through the Contractor Assistance Portal.
+Contractors can also seek assistance through the OFCCP Help Desk.

 How can I contact OFCCP if I have questions about the VEVRAA Focused Review Compliance Evaluation?